mabel-dev/korolev/README.md

 Leverage BigQuery for what [it was designed for](https://www.vldb.org/pvldb/vol13/p3461-melnik.pdf)

+### Secondary Components

+Just as important as the primary components, but are generally not touchable outside the development and operations teams.

+- performance metrics
+- pipeline libraries
+- dynamic configuration

 ## Quality Control

 ### Data Quality

+**Active**

+- schema validation

+**Passive**

+- record counts
+- record durations

 ### Code Quality

+**Active**

+- execute jobs writing to a null-writer to exercise everything but the commit

+**Passive**

 The primary gateway for Quality is moving from the uncontrolled environment of the developer